donishadsmith/DEI-R-Workshop.github.io/Lesson 3 - Manipulating Dataframes using the Tidyverse & Conditional and Iterative Statements.md

-# Lesson 3 - Manipulating Dataframes using the Tidyverse & Conditional and Iterative Statements
+# Lesson 3 - Manipulating Data Frames using the Tidyverse & Conditional and Iterative Statements

 In this lesson, we will cover data manipulation using base `R` functions, conditional and iterative statements, and functions from popular packages in the Tidyverse such as tidyr & dplyr.

 ## Tidyverse

-The [Tidyverse](https://www.tidyverse.org/) is collection of several `R` packages that offers functions that makes completing data science related tasks, such as manipulation of dataframes, easier to complete in `R`.
+The [Tidyverse](https://www.tidyverse.org/) is collection of several `R` packages that offers functions that makes completing data science related tasks, such as manipulation of data frames, easier to complete in `R`.

 Sometimes, before you conduct an analysis, you may need to log transform your data, scale your data, filter out certain participants, etc.